 — Jim DonelonCommissioner of Insurance for the State of Louisiana

 Despite sky-high rates, Citizens may be the only option for home insurance for many Louisiana residents.
 The company is designed to handle the influx of policies during riskier times and works to depopulate these policies back to the private market when the risks lessen.
 The recent reform bill is partially aimed at depopulating Citizens’ policies back to private carriers.
 But that doesn’t mean Citizens doesn’t have to take action when it has more policies than expected.
-The increased rates for Citizens policies is intended to ensure it has enough funds to pay out claims should a hurricane cause widespread damage.
+The increased rates for Citizens policies are intended to ensure it has enough funds to pay out claims should a hurricane cause widespread damage.